CX9898/cmake-cuda-sample/README.md

-# Example of creating a CUDA C++ project using CMake
+# Example of using CMake to create a cross-platform CUDA c++ project

 ***